 If you want a bit of behind the scenes action then opt for the Meet the Filmmakers Happy Hour - although tickets are somewhat difficult to come by, it's still worth a punt.
 Even if you don't manage to make the VIP events (the closing party is pretty swanky too) then there are plenty of great films and screenings to keep you busy.
 Showings are held in several venues around the city so you can mix your city break up by exploring different parts of town.

 Some films to look out for this year include R. Shanea Williams' Paralysis, PBS' Mercy Street, Ryan Steven Green's Hollywood Shorties and of course the opening free screening of Michael Streissguth's Nighthawks on Blue Highway.
 Given the popularity of the event it's unsurprising that the city gets busy and tickets sell out fast - you can pre-book your festival passes through the event's official site.
-If you're looking for somewhere to stay, we recommend the Hilton Alexandria for smart, straightforward digs.

 So while it might not be Star Trek and a bucket of sugary goodness, the Alexandria Film Festival still offers plenty for film buffs.
 Plus you won't return two clothes sizes bigger; popcorn does that y'know.